© Leland 2023. All rights reserved.

 Prior to reaching out to people, there are a few things that you should do that will ensure you are going about the process both efficiently and effectively.
 First, figure out your motivations for pursuing consulting, and what attracts you to each firm.
 Insincerity is not difficult to spot, and knowing your “why” will help you present a cohesive story.

 Relatedly, research the firms and the recruiting process so that you come off as informed and prepared.
 In addition to improving your overall experience if you do get hired, having background knowledge will give the recruiter another reason to help you.
+As a consultant who has hopped on many calls with prospective applicants, I can tell you that conversations about what an applicant is passionate about and why they are interested in our firm are much more compelling and impressive than answering questions that could be found on any consulting firm’s website.

-Once you actually start networking, be intentional with who you reach out to as well as how you do so.
+Once you actually start networking, be intentional with whom you reach out to as well as how you do so.
 Find connections and connections of connections that have a similar background to you so that you have some common ground on which to build a connection.
 This could include an alum of your school, or maybe someone from the same geographic area, or perhaps they studied the same, non-traditional subject in college.
 We’ll go into this in more detail below.

 Finally, after you’ve had a conversation, follow up with a thank you note.
 For any chance of continuing the relationship, you’ll want to show real gratitude to the consultant for their time.